ChevronETC/Schedulers.jl/docs/src/index.md

 elasticity.
 However, it is important to note that it comes at the cost of IO operations.
 It would be useful to investigate alternatives ideas that avoid IO such as resilient distributed data from Spark.

-# Important note
-Note that the error handling in the `epmapreduce!` method is, as of Schedulers 0.1.0, limited to the case where a worker is removed, throwing a `ProcessExitedException`.
-In future versions, we will work to expand the scope of the error handling.
+The map and the reduce in the `epmapreduce!` method are asynchronous.
+The map is prioritized, but when the number of tasks that need to be mapped over is less than the number of machines, the reduction over available check-points can begin.
+In certain cases this can help to hide the cost of the reduction by overlapping with the map.
+In addition, it can make better use of the cluster such that machines that would otherwise be idle can be used for the reduction.